bitovi/academy/src/typescript/1-why-typescript.md

 Plain JavaScript is a dynamically typed language, meaning it doesn't know the type of a value assigned to a variable until run-time when it's instantiated.
 If there's a bug in the code related to falsely assuming a type, it won't throw an error until we're already running our code.

-TypeScript uses static typing, so types are checked when the code compiles.
-The concept of "static" comes from the idea of variables being static, meaning once you set a variable to a type it can't(shouldn't) be changed.
+TypeScript uses static typing, which allows us to specify what type a variable should hold, and types are checked when the code compiles alerting us of any incorrect usages of a variable assignment.
+The concept of "static" comes from the idea of variables being static, meaning once you set a variable to a type it can't (shouldn't) be changed.

 ### Compilation